 Jacksonville, Florida, also has indoor football, college football, minor league baseball, professional surfing, competitive fishing, basketball, golf, hockey, and soccer.
 I don’t think you will get bored anytime soon!

 The Cummer Museum (a Tudor mansion) showcases elaborate exhibits, portraits, landscape paintings, and visiting exhibits.
 On my visit, Bijous Parisiens: French Jewelry from the Petit Palais, Paris was the touring show featuring lovely and creative jewelry pieces that were easy to admire.
 Cummer Museum has excellent programs for children, including Cityscapes and Mediterranean Landscape art classes.

-Admission to the Cummer Museum is free on Tuesdays (thanks, Florida Blue) from 4 to 9 PM as well as the first Saturday of each month from 10 to 4 PM.
+Admission to the Cummer Museum is free on Tuesdays (thanks, Florida Blue) as well as the first Saturday of each month.
 Be sure to take in the lovely outdoor gardens with fountains, arbors, and reflecting pools.
 Outdoors, enjoy the English Gardens and spectacular bridge and St. John’s River views in the city.